sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/stigmata/new-year-bot.md

-# New Year (B)
+# New Year (하)

 ##

-(Requires the stigma (T)) Fireworks explosions empower allies in the AOE, with attacks gaining 20% Physical DMG and Fire DMG for 6s.
+(Requires the stigma (상)) Fireworks explosions empower allies in the AOE, with attacks gaining 20% Physical DMG and Fire DMG for 6s.
 This effect cannot stack.